-12. Environmental impact management post construction rehabilitation phase
+11. Environmental impact management operational phase and site rehabilitation

 After all construction activities have ceased, the sites must be cleared of all construction related equipment, materials, facilities and waste.
 In addition all disturbed surfaces - including disturbed areas around the structures and all areas utilised for site facilities - must be stabilised, rehabilitated and provided with a suitable cover.
 All temporary access roads constructed must rehabilitated and access must be restricted from the public.